Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 RV manufacturers use the following wall paneling in travel trailers, fifth wheels, and motorhomes.

 Azdel is a composite material made from blending fiberglass and polypropylene.
-Azdel is most common in 4-season recreational vehicles because it offers better moisture resistance and insulating qualities.
+Azdel is most common in four-season travel trailers because it offers better moisture resistance and insulating qualities.

 Other benefits of Azdel versus wood products include: